Aaron100-prog/futurecasio.github.io/index.md

   <center>
     <p><br></p>
     <p><br></p>
-    <p>We love to be in touch with our customers.
-We love it so much that we decided to make a section on our website for people that want to be involved with the future of our products.
-We give them the opportunity to share their ideas to the world and of course, to us.</p>
+    <p>Contact with our customers is very important to us!
+We love it so much that we decided to create a section on our website for people who want to be involved in the future of our products.
+We give them the opportunity to share their ideas with the world and of course with us.
+We look forward to your suggestions.</p>
+<p>When we read a great idea, we ask our customers in the poll section if they think this idea should be used in future updates or projects.</p>
     <p><br></p>
   </center>
 </div>